INO-4700 Vaccine Description

 INO-4700 Vaccine Indication

-The INO-4700 vaccine is indicated to prevent MERS, which is a deadly viral respiratory disease caused by MERS-CoV infection.
+The INO-4700 vaccine is indicated to prevent MERS, a deadly viral respiratory disease caused by MERS-CoV infection.
 To date, there is no specific treatment proven effective against this viral disease.
-In addition, no vaccine has been licensed to prevent MERS-CoV infection thus far.
+Also, no vaccine has been licensed to prevent MERS-CoV infection thus far.

 Overall, vaccine candidates against MERS-CoV are mainly based upon the viral spike (S) protein due to its vital role in the viral infectivity, although several studies focused on other viral proteins such as the nucleocapsid (N) protein, envelope (E) protein, and non-structural protein 16 (NSP16) have also been reported.